-Born Richard Matthew Bedard Carrillo in rural southeast Colorado, I began my acting career at the age of 8 playing the Mouse King in my elementary school's winter production of The Nutcracker.
+Born to a Mexican-American archaeologist father and French-Italian ER nurse mother in rural southeast Colorado, I began my acting career at the age of 8 playing the Mouse King in my elementary school's production of The Nutcracker.
 Following my grade school years, where I continued performing as both an actor and drummer, I enlisted in the US Navy as a Cryptologic Technician.
-This period in my life allowed me the opportunity to explore and gain a better understanding of all of the amazing people and cultures existing in the world, and was highly instrumental in shaping me into the person and performer I am today.
+This period in my life allowed me the opportunity to explore and gain a better understanding of myself and the amazing people and places in this world, which was highly instrumental in shaping me into the person and performer I am today.

-After finishing military service I was accepted into UCLA's School of Theatre, Film, and Television where I completed my Bachelor's degree in Theatre with an emphasis in Acting.
+After finishing military service I attended UCLA's School of Theatre, Film, and Television where I completed my Bachelor's degree in Theatre with an emphasis in Acting.

-I currently spend my time between New York City and Colorado.
-Besides acting in, writing, and producing film and theatre, I am also the Artistic Director of Unit J, a performance space in the Bushwick neighborhood of Brooklyn, NY, owner of 2nd Anderson Productions, and Festival Director of the Bushwick Short Film Showcase.
+I currently spend my time between Brooklyn and my former hometown in Colorado.
+Besides performing in, writing, and producing film and theatre, I am also the Artistic Director of Unit J, a performance space in the Bushwick neighborhood of Brooklyn, owner of 2nd Anderson Productions, and Festival Director of Cinema338, a shorts festival highlighting New York City filmmakers.

 Resumé